AjaysuryaAlladi/mslearn-fabric/Instructions/Labs/06a-data-warehouse-load.md

     ```

-    > **Note:** This query shows the top-seliing items by total sales for the year of 2021.
+    > **Note:** This query shows the top-selling items by total sales for the year of 2021.
 These results suggest that the *Mountain-200 bike* model, in both black and silver colors, was the most popular item among customers in 2021.

 1. On the top menu, select **New SQL query** or reuse the same editor, then copy and run the following query.